taichi-dev/taichi_benchmark/saxpy/README.md

 For benchmark purpose, it is meaningful to add more computation load to see how the program performs compared to a standard SAXPY.
 We replay multiple SAXPY calculations for each element to distil arithmetic intensity.
-That is to say, nesting multiple SAXPY calculations with the following fomula:
+That is to say, nesting multiple SAXPY calculations with the following formula:

 ```
 Y = a_m * (a_{m-1} * ( ... (a_1 * (a_0*X + Y) + Y) ... + Y) + Y